 Step 1 — Define Your Engagement Goals and KPIs

-Start by deciding exactly what “engagement” means for this campaign and translate that into measurable KPIs with numeric targets and deadlines.
+First, define what “engagement” means for your campaign.
+Then, turn that definition into measurable KPIs with clear numeric targets and deadlines.
 Pick one primary KPI to focus the team, plus two or three secondary KPIs that validate audience quality and funnel movement.
 Capture baseline values from the platform analytics exports (first 30 days) so every test or optimization uses the same starting line.

 Prerequisites and tools